Insights ... at your fingertips

 blog7

-In a previous blog, I talked about how easy it is to get caught up in negative thinking in response to the current pandemic.
-After all, the number of infected people is rising exponentially, as is unemployment, and the economy is just barely chugging along.
-That doesn't mean, however, that things won't get better.
-If we allow ourselves to get carried away with negativity, it will be a harder battle to get back up on our feet again.
-I am all for caution…but caution is not synonymous with pessimism or fear.
+It's really easy to get caught up in negative thinking when life throws unexpected challenges our way.
+Whether it's economic uncertainty, job-related stress, or personal setbacks, it can feel overwhelming.
+That doesn't mean, however, that things won't improve.
+If we allow ourselves to get carried away with negativity, it will be much harder to get back on our feet again.
+I am all for caution…but caution isn't the same as pessimism or fear.

-Here are some more tips to help you reign in negative thoughts, and break patterns of rumination:
+Here are some tips to help you rein in negative thoughts and break patterns of rumination:

-Learn to distinguish between healthy reflection and rumination.
-Healthy reflection is the process of trying to make sense of a problem - what went wrong, why, and how to deal with it.
-If, however, you find yourself continually and repeatedly thinking about a matter to the point where you are distracted from everyday life and/or losing sleep, you are engaging in rumination.
+1. Learn to distinguish between healthy reflection and rumination.
+Healthy reflection helps you make sense of a problem—what went wrong, why, and how to deal with it.
+If, however, you find yourself constantly dwelling on a matter to the point where it distracts you from daily life or disrupts your sleep, you're engaging in rumination.

 Negative Thought Counterattack